chankrrn/WRO-FE-YBR/elec/elec_README.md

 | Pi loaded rail voltage | Measure during final software |
 | Pi branch current | Measure under representative load |

-These TODOs are intentionally visible rather than hiding uncertain values.

 ---

 # 16. Electrical Reproducibility

-A second team should not have to infer the electrical design from photographs alone.

 The electrical system should be reproduced using: